mdavids/rfc/content/draft-davids-forsalereg-11.md

 URI             = <as defined in RFC3986, Appendix A>

 fval-value      = 4*239fval-char
-                  ; consists of uppercase letters A–Z and digits 0–9
+                  ; consists of uppercase letters A–Z and digits 0–9 and ; ASCII "." (decimal point)
                   ; length: 4 to 239 characters,
                   ; indicating (crypto)currency and amount
 fval-char       = ALPHA / DIGIT / %x2E